Romel315/ubuntu-lazymux/README.md

 # Lazymux for ubuntu
-<p align="center">Not barrier for me, Why theese guys were making so much spaghetti code in it?
+<p align="center">Not barrier for me, Why deez guys were making so much spaghetti code in it?
 This needs complete rewrite.</p>

 # How it works???